Bachelor of Fine Arts in Theatre, Emphasis in Musical Theatre

 - An audition for entrance into the BFA program.
 Auditions are held in early December, January and February.
 In addition, Theatre TCU attends National Unified Auditions in New York, Chicago and Los Angeles as well as CAP Unified Auditions in Atlanta, drawing a student body from around the nation.

 - A yearly jury with the performance faculty.
 No cuts are made; the jury is a time to assess growth and create a plan for further development.

 - Common core theatre courses, including design, stagecraft, acting, lighting, costuming, makeup, script analysis, theatre history and directing.

 Casting is based on who is right for the role, not on class rank, emphasis or major.
 First-year students are eligible and often cast in their first semester.

 Acting emphasis students are frequently cast in musicals; musical theatre emphasis students are frequently cast in plays.

-View the BFA in theatre (musical theatre) degree plan, course offerings and descriptions.
+View the BFA in theatre with an emphasis in musical theatre degree plan, course offerings and descriptions.